Table of Contents

 How Many Experiences Should I List?

-Most applicants list between 8-12 entries.
-However, as more and more applicants are applying as nontraditionals, applicants have more experiences.
+Most applicants list between 14-15 entries.
+As more and more applicants are “non traditional”, applicants have more experiences.
 We discourage writing about high school experiences unless they were very significant.
 It is important to list experiences that were important to you and we discourage using any “filler” experiences such as single day volunteer experiences.

 Most applicants list between